jdede/inet-showcases/_docs/routing/manetprotocols/index.md

 TODO: there is another kind, hello messages
 TODO: actually, AODV is both reactive and proactive, but hello messages are disabled by default in INET

-When a node wants to send a packet, and it doesn't know the route to the destination, it initiates route discovery.
-It sends an `RREQ` multicast message.
+When a node wants to send a packet, and it doesn't know the route to the destination, it initiates route discovery, by sending an `RREQ` multicast message.
 The neighboring nodes record where the message came from, and forward it to their neighbors, until the message gets to the destination node.
-The destination node replies with an `RREP`, which travels back to the source on the reverse path along which the `RREQ` came. <!--The intermediate nodes record the route towards the destination, as the RREP gets back to the source.-->
+The destination node replies with an `RREP`, which gets back to the source on the reverse path along which the `RREQ` came. <!--The intermediate nodes record the route towards the destination, as the RREP gets back to the source.-->
-Forward routes are set up when the `RREP` travels back to the source.
+Forward routes are set up as the `RREP` travels back to the source.
 An intermediate node can also send an `RREP` in reply to a received `RREQ`, if it knows the route to the destination, thus nodes can join an existing route.
 When the `RREP` arrives at the source, and the route is created, communication can being between the source and the destination.
 If a route no longer works, i.e. messages are not forwarded, `RERR` messages are broadcast, and this triggers route discovery.
 As a reactive protocol, AODV has less overhead than proactive ones, but reacts to changes in network topology slower.